cwgaldino/brixs/README.rst

 Installation
 ##########################################################

-Currently, the recommended method for using BRIXS is:
+Currently, the recommended method for using BRIXS are:

-1) Install it via the whl file,
+* Install it via the whl file:

    Go to Releases and select `v22-08-2025`